quorten/quorten-blog1/_posts/2018-05-16-big-notes-ii.md

 domain, they get the advantage of the last degree of freedom.

-* Footnote: The good thing about blogging: It makes it very easy for other people to see where you are in tech learning.
-"Homework after college."
+* Footnote: The good thing about blogging: It makes it very easy for other people to see where you are in tech learning, so that they can pick up on some of the things you've learned too.